-- The forecast revenues are presented under current Government financial requirement guidelines. - Provincial funding is anticipated to remain consistent over the next three years.
-The funding for BCIC is reviewed annually through the budget process. - The number of full time equivalent (FTE) staff is expected to remain stable for the next three years. - In 2012, BCIC received two gifts, one of \$7 million and one of \$2.25 million, and a further asset transfer of \$1.25 million from the Leading Edge Endowment Fund ("LEEF"), all of which are recorded as deferred program revenue under Public Sector Accounting Standards.
-LEEF is closing its operations and winding up at the end of December 2012. - In 2012, BCIC entered into a contract with Mitacs to develop and deliver the pilot BCIC-Mitacs Commercialization Voucher Program, and up to \$1 million has been committed from the \$7 million LEEF gift for this program in fiscal year 2012-2013.
-The forecast in subsequent three years assumes that BCIC will continue to disburse the \$7 million LEEF gift until it is exhausted. - The remaining funds from LEEF are for research chairs at British Columbia research universities and to cover expenses after LEEF winds up its operations.
-The forecast assumes that BCIC will disburse the remaining LEEF research chair funds until they are exhausted. - Interest earned on investments is forecast to remain steady for the next three years. - BCIC does not receive funding from the Province to provide flow-through support funding for regional science and technology councils and the network of university industry liaison offices ("UILO"s).
-However, BCIC will work with all the regional partners and UILOs across the Province to develop programs that the UILO's and partners can deliver in support of BCIC's mandate. - BCIC budgeted \$425,000 of its annual provincial funding to support the operation of the Premier's Technology Council ("PTC"). - BCIC is the custodian of the \$50 million Natural Resources and Applied Science Research Endowment ("NRAS") originally provided by the Government of British Columbia in 2005/06 for the support of training, research and development in natural and applied sciences.
+- The forecast revenues are presented under current government financial requirement guidelines. - Provincial funding is anticipated to remain consistent over the next three years.
+The funding for BCIC is reviewed annually through the budget process. - In fiscal year 2013-2014, BCIC continued to work to deliver the Commercialization Voucher Program. \$1 million has been committed to this program in fiscal year 2012-2013.
+The forecast assumes that BCIC will hold the remaining Commercialization Voucher Program funds in its reserve pending direction from the Treasury Board. - In fiscal year 2013-2014, BCIC has made a contribution to Thompson Rivers University of \$1.25 million to establish the BC Regional Innovation Chair under the Leading Edge Endowment Fund (LEEF).
+The forecast assumes that BCIC will hold the remaining research chair funds in its reserve until it is reviewed by the Treasury Board. - Interest earned on investments is forecast to remain stable over the next three years. - BCIC does not receive funding from the Province to provide flow-through support funding for regional science and technology councils and the network of university industry liaison offices (UILOs).
+However, BCIC will work with all the regional partners and UILOs across the province to develop programs that the UILO's and partners can deliver in support of BCIC's mandate. - BCIC budgeted \$425,000 of its annual provincial funding to support the operation of the Premier's Technology Council (PTC). - In fiscal year 2013-2014, BCIC has gone through internal restructuring.
+As a result, a few new roles have been created and some have been eliminated.
+Two new full time equivalent (FTE) staff are expected to be hired to ensure that BCIC has the capacity to handle the additional responsibilities and workloads in Program Operations and Marketing and Communications in fiscal year 2014-2015.
+The forecast assumes that the staffing level will remain stable in the following two years after fiscal year 2014-2015. - BCIC's office space lease expires in November 2014.
+No decision has been made on BCIC's office space beyond the expiration of current lease. - BCIC is the custodian of the \$50 million Natural Resources and Applied Science Research Endowment (NRAS) originally provided by the Government of British Columbia in fiscal year 2005/06 for the support of training, research and development in natural and applied sciences.
 The Endowment capital is preserved and investment income earned from the Endowment Fund is transferred by BCIC under a Memorandum of Understanding to the BCFRST Foundation.
 The program expenditures are provided in the financial summary table below.
-The detail financial summary related to the Natural Resources and Applied Science Research Endowment Fund is presented in a separate summary chart. - BCIC will use current year funding from the Government of British Columbia to fund expenses that are not covered by LEEF and NRAS funds.
+The detail financial summary related to the Natural Resources and Applied Science Research Endowment Fund is presented in a separate summary chart.